PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 >>> cost(init_params)
 0.9998675058299387

-We can see that for these initial parameter values, the cost function is close to :math:`1`.
+We can see that, for these initial parameter values, the cost function is close to :math:`1`.

-Next, we use an optimizer to update the circuit parameters for 100 steps.
+Finally, we use an optimizer to update the circuit parameters for 100 steps.
 We can use the built-in :class:`pennylane.optimize.GradientDescentOptimizer` class:

 .. code-block:: python